dustinspecker/dustinspecker.com/content/posts/ubuntu-vm-pulumi-libvirt-component-resources.md

 This post
 continues from the previous one and walks through how to migrate our existing `main.go` to use Component Resources.
-Then we'll explore the advantages of component resources over a language's built-in module capabilities.
+Then we'll explore the advantages of component resources over a language's built-in package capabilities.

 > Note: If you'd like to see the finished code, view the [pulumi-libvirt-ubuntu-component-example](https://github.com/dustinspecker/pulumi-libvirt-ubuntu-component-resources-example).